moralmunky/Home-Assistant-Mail-And-Packages-Custom-Card/README.md

 ## Card Configuration
 Add the card configuration to the cards: section of the view you want the card to be in.

-Minimal Setup:
+Visual Editor Minimal Setup:
-The remaining sensors can be added in the card configurator.
+Add a manual card then input the yaml below.
+The remaining sensors can be added in the visual editor.
 ```
 type: 'custom:mail-and-packages-card'
 name: Mail Summary